-This has become quite important and I normally check the UK Government’s Foreign Travel Advise website and also the requirement by the embassy before travelling.
-If you are unsure about something visit your doctor instead of relying on self medication.
+This has become quite important and I normally check the UK Government’s Foreign Travel Advice website and also the requirement by the embassy before travelling.
+If you are unsure about something visit your doctor instead of relying on self-medication.
 It could break your trip.
 You can read more about staying safe during your trip here.

 Some countries require you to be vaccinated before you visit, make sure you carry proper paperwork and also check with your doctor and get all relevant vaccines.
 (The whole Vaccines cause autism thing is so 2015, get over it).

 Tip: If you are carrying prescription drugs, some countries require a note from your doctor, make sure you carry one.